87andrewh/WeirdAntiCheatIdeas/README.md

 - Game modes that satisfy the desires of cheaters

 ### Anti-Harassment
-- Break into missed market of women and underprivileged minorities
+- Harassment is unacceptable and likely causes more damage than cheaters
+- Market opportunity of making competitive games more accessible to women
 - Best punishment and rehabilitation policies?

 ### Industry Goals: